ClippyRoyale/SkinConverter/README.md

 5. Go to the Run menu and click Run Module.
 6. Enjoy!

-If you’re unable to install Python or download the source code (e.g. because you’re on a school computer), there is also a deprecated online version hosted on Replit.
+If you’re unable to install Python or download the source code (e.g. because you’re on a school computer), there is also a deprecated online version (based on v7.5.1) hosted on Replit.
 I am no longer updating it, but I’ve kept it online as a last-resort option.
 This program is provided AS IS.
 Please do not expect me to provide any troubleshooting or bug fixes.
 Link: https://replit.com/@WaluigiRoyale/MR-Converter-GUI (You’ll need to create a Replit account and click the Fork button.
 From there, follow the instructions that pop up when you run the program.)

 ## System Requirements
 This program doesn't have a very attractive interface.
 This is because I'd rather spend my time making the program *work*.
 In fact, it'll work on basically any operating system released in the last 15 years.